Don't mess with your Head Money! - Identifying indicators to assess change and capacity strengthening defined as emergent patterns of interaction

 Paper short abstract:

-Defining capacity strengthening as "emergent patterns of interaction" offers an alternative explanation to that of the logical framework approach and results chain thinking on how change arises.
+Defining poverty situations and capacity strengthening as "emergent patterns of interaction" offers an alternative explanation to that of results chain thinking on how social change arises.
 This has important practical implications for identifying and measuring indicators of change.

 Paper long abstract: